George Washington Bridge: 1930s to mid-1950s

-During the George Washington Bridge's construction, the cost of the bridge was estimated at $75 million, and the bridge was expected to carry eight million vehicles and 1.5 million pedestrians in its first year of operation.
+During the George Washington Bridge's construction, the cost of the bridge was estimated at $75 million, and the bridge was expected to carry eight million vehicles and 1.5 million pedestrians in its first year.
 When the George Washington Bridge opened, it was estimated that eight million vehicles would use the bridge in its first year, and that the bridge could ultimately carry 60 million vehicles annually after a second deck was added.
 The bridge's final cost was estimated at $60 million.
 Real-estate speculators believed that the bridge's construction would raise real-estate values in Fort Lee, since the borough's residents would be able to more easily access New York City.
 During the construction of the George Washington Bridge, speculators spent millions of dollars to buy land around the bridge's New Jersey approach.
 The bridge was later credited with helping raise land prices and encouraging residential development in formerly agricultural parts of Bergen County.
 It also spurred the rise of the trucking industry along the United States' East Coast, supplanting much of the freight railroads that used to carry cargo.
 In the George Washington Bridge's first week of operation, the bridge carried 116,265 vehicles, compared to the Holland Tunnel's 173,010 vehicles, despite the fact that the tunnel had fewer lanes than the bridge did.
 During that time span, 56,000 pedestrians used the bridge.
 A week after the bridge opened, the 10-lane tollbooth was expanded to 14 lanes because of heavy weekend traffic volumes.
-In its first year of operation, the George Washington Bridge saw 5.5 million vehicular crossings and nearly 500,000 pedestrian crossings.
+During its first year, the George Washington Bridge saw 5.5 million vehicular crossings and nearly 500,000 pedestrian crossings.
 Traffic counts on the George Washington Bridge grew year after year.
 By the time of the bridge's tenth anniversary in 1941, the span had been used by 72 million vehicles total, including a record 9.1 million vehicles in 1940.